DIKU-EDU/kudos/docs/introduction.rst

    improvements.

 ..
-   |kudos| for teachers
+   KUDOS for teachers
    ----------------------

-   As stated above, the |kudos| system is meant as an assignment backbone for operating systems project courses.
+   As stated above, the KUDOS system is meant as an assignment backbone for operating systems project courses.
 This document, while primarily acting as reference guide to the system, is also designed to support project courses.
    The document is ordered so that various kernel programming issues are